 Dear No desire to be lard-boy,

 When we consume more calories than we expend, we gain weight.
 When the amount of calories consumed is less than the amount expended, we lose weight.
 Pretty straightforward, right?
 Maybe not.
 Additional factors may influence the amount of calories we burn, including genetics and body mass composition.
 Generally, however, eating a low fat, well-balanced diet that does not exceed your ideal caloric intake may be helpful for weight loss.
-A nutritionist may be able to help you create a healthy, well-balanced food plan.
-For some more information, check out The right weight for my height?, Losing fat and building muscle mass: Can this be done simultaneously?, Long cardio workouts bad for losing fat? , and How many calories does it take to lose a pound? in the Go Ask Alice! fitness and nutrition archives.
+A dietitian may be able to help you create a healthy, well-balanced food plan based on your specific dietary needs and personal goals.
+For more information, you can also check out the Go Ask Alice! nutrition and physical activity archives.